Resources & Policies

 • Other immigration issues or questions.

-For a comprehensive list of campus resources and programs for undocumented, DACA, TPS and immigrant students, faculty and staff please visit the Undocumented Trojans Online Resource Center.
+For a comprehensive list of campus resources and programs for undocumented and DACA students, please visit the USC Career Center.